jack-davidson/jackdavidson/README.md

 **S** qlite
 **P** ython

+# reminders!
+when developing and deploying, you need to make sure that the secret key is never added to version control.
+You must `cd` into the `src/` directory and run `../tools/generate_secret_key.py > secret_key.txt`.
+A more concise version of this would to be in the root directory of the project and run `./tools/generate_secret_key.py > src/secret_key.txt`.
+Do not remove the secret key from the gitignore because if it gets exposed and used in production, that would be a serious security vulnerability.
+It is good to generate a secret key often.

 LNSP stack, I don't know if this is a thing but this is what my stack's acronym is.